Projects #

 Heterogeneity-Index #

-A Python library to compute the Heterogeneity Index, as defined in Haëck et al. (2023) and Liu & Levine (2016), and some associated diagnostics (front detection, statistics of variable in and outside fronts).
+A Python library to compute the Heterogeneity Index, as defined in Haëck et al. (2023) and Liu & Levine (2016).

 It can be viewed as an example of a complex front detection algorithm implemented in Python but still competitive thanks to Numba.
 It can run on numpy, dask, or xarray arrays.
 As such the project could support other front detection methods.